AnvayB/FiduciaryChat/README.md

 ![Homepage](/images/homepage.png)
 1. This is the homepage that potential users or people interested in finding a financial advisor would be able to see and interact with.
 2. As this is an invite-only website, interested financial advisors would have to submit their LinkedIn profile and email address to be considered for entry.
-3. Standard users would be able to immediately access the options available in the Navigation bar.
+3. Standard users would be able to access the options available in the Navigation bar immediately.

 ## Search
 ![search1](/images/search1.png)
 1. The Search page offers a complete directory of all the financial advisors registered to the website.
-2. People can search for a financial planner by name through the Search bar or use the additional filters provided below that specify the Services Provided and the Licensed-in-state.
+2. People can search for a financial planner by name through the Search bar or use the additional filters below that specify the Services Provided and the Licensed-in-state.
 <div style="display: flex;">
    <img src="./images/search2.png" style="width: 49%;" alt="Search2">
    <img src="./images/search3.png" style="width: 49%;" alt="Search3">